 Registration process Changes Made (Yes / No) Description Steps to increase accountability of third-party service provider(s) Yes Administration Agreements: COTO maintained administration agreements with our third parties which are regularly updated.
 Partnership Meetings: COTO met with partners of the administration agreements including the Canadian Association of Occupational Therapists (CAOT) (Certification Exam) and the Association of Canadian Occupational Therapy Regulatory Organizations (ACOTRO) (Substantial Equivalency Assessment System (SEAS) Program for Internationally Educated Occupational Therapists.
 COTO received regular quarterly reports, Exam results, operational and technical reports, as well as feedback from applicants and registrants.
 The advantage for applicants is that these agreements enable efficient and focused provision of both services.
-Accreditation of educational programs Yes The Master of Science in Occupational Therapy (MSc.OT) Program from McMaster University was granted an accreditation award, Exemplary Status, for 7 years from April 2023 to 2030.
+Accreditation of educational programs Yes The Master of Science in Occupational Therapy (MSc.OT) Program from the University of Toronto was granted an accreditation, for 7 years from April 2024 to 2031.
 The College monitors the accreditation status of each university in Canada and continues to participate in the accreditation process for Ontario university occupational therapy programs.
+Mutual recognition agreements Yes In 2024, COTO signed a Labour Mobility Support Extension Agreement with the Association of Canadian Occupational Therapy Regulatory Organizations (ACOTRO) The positive impact for applicants moving their